Pregnancy and Teeth- Your Guide to Oral Health

 Make sure to use a soft toothbrush so your bristles don’t damage your gums and teeth.
 Never use a medium or hard toothbrush as they are too abrasive for gums and teeth.

-I recommend the BURST toothbrush! ( since I am a BURST Ambassador, you can click this link and get $30 off, only $39.99!) .
+I personally recommend the BURST toothbrush! ( since I am a BURST Ambassador, you can click this link and get $30 off, only $39.99!) .
 BURST is my absolute favorite sonic toothbrush.
-BURST has the softest bristles and a small compact head!
+BURST has the softest bristles and a small compact head which is great while pregnant.

 The BURST bristles are multi leveled and each bristle is individually tapered which help clean teeth better!
 The bristles are also infused with charcoal which can help remove stain and whiten teeth.
 This is great while pregnant since you should not use actual bleaching products to whiten you teeth.
 They also send you the replacement heads to your door every 3 months for only $6!
 Incredibly affordable!